chipjarred/SOToolTip/README.md

 `replaceMethod` is a method I've added to an extension on `NSObject`.
 I could have put it in the extension for `NSView` for this particular use, but putting it in `NSObject` will allow me to more easily swizzle non-view types, like maybe `NSText`, if ever have a reason to do that.

- `isSwizzled` refers to `Self.implementation(for:)` which is also defined in `NSObject` .
-As you'll see, `implementation(for:)` is a method to getting the previous implemention for selector, which is to say, the implemenation before I swizzled it.
-If I haven't swizzled it, it will return nil.
+ `isSwizzled` refers to `Self.implementation(for:)` which is also defined in my `NSObject` extension.
+As you'll see, `implementation(for:)` is a method for getting the previous implemention for a selector, which is to say, the implemenation before I swizzled it.
+If I haven't swizzled it, it will return `nil`.
 So check if `Self` has already been swizzled, I just need to see if any one of the methods I swizzle has previous implementation.
 If it does, then we don't need to swizzle again.

  Before we leave `NSView`, let's look at `callReplacedMethod(for:with:)`